 3. Opportunity for Upgrade

-Moving away from R-22 isn't just about compliance; it's an upgrade to your quality of life.
-Modern systems using advanced refrigerants like Puron Advance™ offer:
+Moving away from R-22 is an upgrade to your quality of life, offering superior technology and energy savings that pay for themselves.
+Modern systems using advanced refrigerants like Puron Advance™ deliver:

 - Higher Efficiency: Significantly lower monthly energy bills.